 Jon English Lee

 Jon English serves as Pastor of Discipleship for Morningview Baptist Church in Montgomery, Alabama.
 He has earned a Bachelor’s degree from Auburn University Montgomery, a Masters of Divinity from The Southern Baptist Theological Seminary, and a PhD in Systematic and Historical Theology from SBTS.
-Jon English is a member of the Evangelical Theological Society, a fellow for the Center for Pastor Theologians, and an visiting professor for Covenant Baptist Theological Seminary.
+Jon English is a member of the Evangelical Theological Society, a fellow for the Center for Pastor Theologians, and a Board member and visiting professor at Covenant Baptist Theological Seminary.